Johnstown Mill Rats

 The Johnstown Mill Rats are a collegiate summer baseball team based in Johnstown, Pennsylvania.
 They are a member of the East Conference of the summer collegiate Prospect League.
 The Mill Rats were founded in 2020 and began play at Point Stadium in 2021.

-The Mill Rats play in the Prospect League's Eastern Conference – Northeast Division along with the Champion City Kings, Chillicothe Paints, and Lafayette Aviators.
+The Mill Rats play in the Prospect League's Eastern Conference – Northeast Division along with the Champion City Half Trax, Chillicothe Paints, Kokomo Creek Chubs, and Lafayette Aviators.